lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Worked on new Homepage for E-commerce site

 **Thoughts:** I continued working on a website for my mom's craft projects to help her sell them.
 It was something quick and painless, but I started creating a proper homepage for her site.
 I've added all of the parts to make it a prettier page.
 There is more work needed, but it's nice for now.

+### Days 11/12: January 14/15, 2017
+**Today's Progress**: FreeCodeCamp's Javascript section

+**Thoughts:** I didn't make much progress over the weekend and I'm not even sure I hit one hour a for each day, but I did slug along.
+I worked through the Javascript section and I had hoped to be finished by today, but that didn't happen.
+A better goal is maybe by the end of this week so that I can combine the coding projects with Javascript 30.

+### Day 13: January 16, 2017
+**Today's Progress**: Drum Kit for Javascript 30 (Day 1)

+**Thoughts:** I went through the tutorial to build the drum kit, checked my work and.....nothing.
+I'm tired and maybe seeing this code with a fresh pair of eyes will help.
+So it's back to work tomorrow.